 Many people are now choosing to represent themselves in court, but they may lack confidence or have difficulty knowing where to start.

-You have a right to be self-represented in your legal matter.
-Most people are better educated now than they were 30 years ago.
-Tools like the internet can really prepare you for self-representation.
+You have a right to be self-represented in your legal case.
+The internet can really help prepare you for self-representation.
 However, there are limitations.
 Think of it like working on your car.
-You can quickly pick up the skills to change the oil, but would put yourself in serious danger if you decided to re-do the brakes.
+You can youtube how to change the oil in your car, but would put yourself in serious danger if you decided to re-do the brakes yourself.
 This is where legal coaching comes in.

 Legal coaching is new in Canada, and only offered by a limited number of lawyers.
-However, it provides the self-represented with a resource to plan and execute their case without the expense of a full service lawyer.
-In most cases, Legal Coaches charge you only for the services you need.
+However, it provides the client with the resources to plan and execute their legal case without the expense of a full service lawyer.
+Legal Coaches charge you only for the particular services you contract them for.

-Legal coaches charge between $400 and $500 per hour.
-You buy their time in 15 minute blocks.
+Legal coaches charge approximately $400 per hour, or less if you contract for a flat fee service.
+Often you buy their time in 15 minute blocks.
 If you will be needing service coverage for a few months, most legal coaches will offer packages which are discounted by 10-20 percent.

 Legal coaches are a “pay as you go” service.
-This means no large up front cost.
+This means no large retainers up front.
 You buy an hour of their time and when that is used up, you have the choice of buying a further hour.
-You do not have to fear a nasty bill at the end of the month.
+You do not have to fear a large bill at the end of the month.
 You can also cancel any time if you feel the service is not right for you.